infinum/eightshift-docs/website/forms/php/shortcodes.md

 ## What are shortcodes?

-Shortcodes are small pieces of code that you can use to add predefined forms to your website.
-They are used to simplify the process of adding forms to your website.
+Shortcodes are small pieces of code that allow adding forms to the site in places blocks can't be easily added.

 ## esFormsLink

-This shortcode is used to add a simple link to your form.
-For example you need to add a privacy policy link to your form checkbox label.
+This shortcode allows adding links within text labels, e.g. if you need to add a privacy policy link to a form checkbox label.

 ```php
 [esFormsLink url="https://eightshift.com" label="Eightshift" /]